allenjedb/allenjedb.github.io/_posts/2021-09-17-EJPTnotes.md

   <li>-N tells SSH that it doesn;t need to execute any commands - and just set up the connection</li>
 </ul>
 <p>Now we can access the webserver on 172.16.0.10 using our own box localhost:8000</p>
+<h4>Proxies</h4>
+<code>ssh -D 1337 user@172.16.0.5 -fN</code>
+<p>Will open port 1337 on attacker's machine as a proxy to send data through the 172.16.0.5 network - useful when combined with proxy chains -  just make sure proxy chains conf is configured correctly</p>